-The TAA is a nonprofit organization created to manage TUS and general aviation reliever airport, RYN.
-TAA was formed by state charter on April 12, 1948, with the mission of promoting air transportation and commerce in the State and maintaining the airfields’ runways and other facilities.
+The Tucson Airport Authority (TAA) is a nonprofit organization created to manage Tucson International Airport (TUS) and general aviation reliever airport, Ryan Airfield (RYN).
+The TAA was formed by state charter on April 12, 1948, with the mission of promoting air transportation and commerce in Arizona and maintaining the airfields’ runways and other facilities.

-On October 14, 1948, the City of Tucson and the Authority entered into a lease to manage airport facilities.
-The lease, which continues until 2048, provides that the Authority has the obligation to operate, maintain and develop the airport as a public facility for the accommodation of air commerce.
+On October 14, 1948, the City of Tucson and the TAA entered into a lease to manage airport facilities.
+The lease, which now extends until 2098, provides that the TAA has the obligation to operate, maintain and develop the airport as a public facility for the accommodation of air commerce.

-The Authority is comprised of 85 men and woman, with an eleven-person board that sets policy and appoints a President/ CEO.
-Bonnie Allin serves in that capacity and with a staff of over 230 employees handles daily operations.
-TAA does not receive any local tax dollars.
-Operations are funded through revenues from parking, space rentals, land leases, fuel sales, airline landing fees, and concessions.
-Capital improvements such as runway and terminal construction are funded through state and federal grants and Passenger Facility Charges.
+The TAA is comprised of up to 60 women and men, with an 11-member Board of Directors that sets policy and appoints the President and Chief Executive Officer.
+The TAA has had five leaders since it was established in 1948.
+Danette Bewley serves as President and CEO and, with a staff of more than 230 employees, operates the TAA and its two airports.
+As a separate entity from local governments, the TAA does not receive any local tax dollars and has no taxing authority.
+Airport operations are funded through revenues from user fees for parking, space rentals, land leases, fuel sales, airline landing fees and concessions.
+Capital improvements such as runway and terminal construction are funded through federal and state grants and Passenger Facility Charges.

-The ultimate objective of the TAA is the promotion and development of the most complete, modern and efficient airport and air facilities to meet the needs of users and encourage economic growth in an ever-expanding Tucson and southern Arizona.
+The ultimate objective of the TAA is to promote and develop the most complete, modern and efficient airports and air facilities to meet the needs of users and encourage economic growth in an ever-expanding Tucson and Southern Arizona region.